 why I'm doing this

 My goal is to offer a new realm of coffee experience for the community/area I grew up in and to be able to provide coffee to people and places I’ve loved.
-To that end, I hope to leave as small a carbon footprint as possible, be able to exercise my creativity, and support myself and future staff as best I can.
-As far as business goes, I don’t have a capitalist instinct: I’m not a natural salesman and I don’t worship endless perennial growth.
-If I can create something interesting that survives at least a few years, I'll be happy, and more happy if it perpetuates further into the future.
+As far as business goes, I don’t have a capitalist instinct: I’m not a natural salesman and I don’t strive for endless perennial growth.
+If I can create something interesting that survives at least a few years, I'll be happy, and of course I'll be happy if it perpetuates further into the future.
 I recognize I was born with many systemic advantages which have allowed me to live a relatively comfortable life.
 I’ve also struggled with some mental health disadvantages which have made thriving difficult.
 The East Alstead Roasting Co. project is an attempt to reshape my own internal narrative while hopefully giving others a bit of joy.
-I can combine the desires to provide something delicious to all sorts of people, to support myself, to express myself, and to keep my mind and hands active.
 I may not be the most technical, ambitious, or competitive roasting company out there but that’s not what I’m aiming for.
 I just want to give people a little taste of how good coffee can be.